 So long as your weight is stable the size of your breasts should remain the same following surgery.
-Very rarely breast size can increase but this is usually associated with fluctuation in hormonal levels and may be associated either with medication, pregnancy, the menopause, or a hormone secreting tumour.
-If your breasts increase in size this may result in further tissue stretch and a change in shape.
-Conversely if you lose weight your breast size may become smaller, and this will also have an impact on the shape of the breast (as this may produce skin excess relative to breast volume).
+Very rarely breast size can increase but this is associated with hormonal problems and is associated either with medication or a hormone secreting tumour.
+Conversely if you lose weight your breast size may become smaller.

-PREGANCY FOLLOWING SURGERY
+PREGNANCY FOLLOWING SURGERY

-If you become pregnant following breast surgery, it is likely that the outcome of your breast uplift or mastopexy surgery will be affected.
-Importantly, mastopexy surgery will reduce the likelihood of you being able to breast feed.
+If you become pregnant following breast surgery it is likely that the outcome of your breast reduction surgery will be affected.

+Importantly, breast reduction will reduce the likelihood of you being able to breast feed.